-Land, Buildings and Equipment: Land, buildings and equipment are recorded at cost or estimated fair value for donated items.
+Property and Equipment: Property and equipment are recorded at cost or estimated fair value for donated items.
 Equipment purchases over \$2,000 are capitalized.
 The cost of repairs and maintenance which do not improve or extend the lives of the respective assets are expensed in the period.
 Depreciation is computed on the straight-line method based on the following estimated useful lives: